Flagler County students accused of making threats to harm teacher, deputies say

 I was appalled at the language these students were using and the threats made toward this teacher.
 These racial tones have no place in our community.
 The Flagler County Sheriff’s Office has a zero tolerance policy on school threats. https://t.co/vYcS8unexI— Sheriff Rick Staly (@SheriffRicStaly) December 12, 2018

-The teacher told investigators she is looking to “press charges to the fullest extent of the law,” according to a report.

-Deputies said the teacher bought a gun for protection and was up all night worried about being attacked due to the threats.
+Deputies said Lee bought a gun and asked to have deputies send an extra unit by her home to make sure she was safe.

+The students face the misdemeanor charge of simple assault with the enhancement of a hate crime.

-"More serious felony charges were explored but the facts of this case did not meet the required elements for a felony charge," said Chief Steve Brandt, chief of Investigative Services, in a statement.
-"Because this is a misdemeanor and is not an immediate arrest exception under Florida law, a physical arrest cannot be made so our only option was to file recommended charges with the state attorney's office."
+"More serious felony charges were explored, but the facts of this case did not meet the required elements for a felony charge," said Chief Steve Brandt, chief of investigative services, in a statement.

+School administrators also met with community members Wednesday to discuss school safety in Flagler County.

+Watch: Disney World worker fired after stealing almost $49K from company, deputies say

 DOWNLOAD: Free WFTV News & Weather Apps